mljar/mljar-docs/docs/usage.md

  3. Go to `Predict` view, in top right corner select dataset which will be used for prediction.
  4. Select algorithm that will be used, by selecting checkbox.
  5. Press `Start Prediction` and wait a while.
 Click `Refresh` on the bottom of the page to see if prediction is computed.
- 6. Your predictions will be displayed in the bottom of the page.
+ 6. Your predictions will be displayed in the bottom of the page where you can download it.

 ## Deploy